brainworxx/kreXX-TYPO3-Extension/Documentation/AccessLogfiles/Index.rst

 Access logfiles
 ===============

-The access to the logs files can be found in the frist tab of the backend module.
+The access to the logs files can be found in the first tab of the backend module.
 The list is automatically updated by java script every few seconds.

-Each enty has a unique color to make new files better recognisable,
+Each entry has a unique color to make new files better recognisable,

 .. figure:: ../Images/Logging/logfiles.png
 	:width: 1246px